Net Metering for a Rate G or Rate M customer-generator – Option I

 Managing your surplus bank

-Under Net Metering Option I, if you feed in more electricity than you draw out, the surplus is put into a bank in the form of credits.
+Under Net Metering for Customer‑Generators – Option I, if you feed in more electricity to the grid than you draw out, the surplus is credited to a surplus bank.

 Example